wesleymiles/striped-down/blog/lunch-break-sacred-places/index.md

 Below is a snapshot of places like this in adulthood.

-## Brady People ID, Burlington
+## Brady People ID, Burlington, MA

-Ok.
-This job stint didn’t have a non-human-made element to it, but Newbury Comics and Barns & Noble did offer separation from the screen.
-Also my phone during this era had little photographic capabilities, so I have few image records from then.
+I don't have photos from this era because this was before phones had a decent camera and my lunch spots weren't photogenic anyway.
+They took place either in the office or browsing Newbury Comics and Barns & Noble.

-I cherish browsing record stores.
-I didn’t buy things often but meandering was darn fulfilling and I’d always exit with the batteries charged.
-This time was the dawn of podcasting.
-I’d often listen while scarfing down dollar menu items.
-In hindsight, aside from my amazement of insights from shows like Radiolab, the memory of sitting in a parking lot eating cheap food and listening to the radio brings up more regret than fulfillment.
+Meandering the aisles was darn fulfilling and I’d always exit with my mental batteries topped off.
+This era was also the dawn of podcasting.
+I’d often listen to shows like radiolab while scarfing down wendy's dollar menu items.
+Though more commercial and not sacred, these were my retreats.

 ## Brady People ID, Billerica, MA

-The office moved and my breaks were spent outside exploring.
+The office moved and more of my breaks were spent outside exploring.
+This north-central region of Massachusetts was new to me.
 I don’t remember having one specific spot, but I got that hip new Instagram app and an even hipper panorama app which inspired capturing photos.

 <figure>